federicohermo/container-status/README.md

 ### Date Picker Simulation

-The app features a `Date Picker` in the [`Sidebar`](./src/components/Sidebar.tsx) to simulate the current day.
+The app features a `Date Picker` in the [`Sidebar`](./src/components/Sidebar.tsx) component to simulate the current day.
 This allows you to navigate through the [`Stepper`](./src/components/Stepper.tsx) component, which shows container events chronologically.

 - **Purpose**: The `Date Picker` is used to simulate different days for testing the stepper navigation.
 - **How it Works**: By selecting a date, you can simulate the current day and navigate between events in the container's lifecycle via the stepper.